alexanderpei/DeepEarnings/README.md

 # DeepEarnings

 This is a project which attempts to model whether a company will beat or miss earnings announcements based on previous financial data, sentiment analysis, and stock price movement using deep learning.
+For example, will the amount of long-term debt impact next quarters earnings?
+How about the amount of R&D spent?
+Do increases in volume contain information about upcoming earnings announcements?
+Deep learning pulls out complex, non-linear statistical dependencies in the data between every variable that are otherwise unobservable to humans.
+The end-goal is to develop trading strategies through reinforcement learning to develop a profitable algorithm.

 Feel free to also use these methods to gather earnings or 10Q/10K data.
+Also please message me with any questions or comments :)

+Current model accuracy:

 ### Looking for collaborators / to-do list
 Feel free to reach out to me if you're interested in collaborating.
 I'm looking for people who are experienced traders who might know how to develop trading strategies off of this.
 I'm also looking for people who have an interest in machine learning with finance applications.